kubernetes/kubernetes/pkg/proxy/ipvs/README.md

 **4. NodePort type service**

 For NodePort type service, IPVS proxier will install IPTABLES with match of ipset `KUBE-NODE-PORT-TCP/KUBE-NODE-PORT-UDP`.
-When specified `externalTrafficPolicy=local`,IPVS proxier will create ipset sets `KUBE-NODE-PORT-LOCAL-TC/KUBE-NODE-PORT-LOCAL-UDP` and install IPTABLES accordingly, which should looks like what is shown below.
+When specified `externalTrafficPolicy=local`, IPVS proxier will create ipset sets `KUBE-NODE-PORT-LOCAL-TC/KUBE-NODE-PORT-LOCAL-UDP` and install IPTABLES accordingly, which should looks like what is shown below.

 Suppose service with TCP type nodePort.